 In terms of topical use on facial skin and body, it’s important to note that tea tree oil should always be diluted with a neutral carrier oil like jojoba oil, almond oil, olive oil or sunflower oil.
 Like we mentioned, this essential oil is potent, which means that on its own it could sting a little and it may cause dryness if applied alone on the skin.

-Once tea tree oil is diluted you can use to help treat pesky pimples faster, you can apply a few diluted drops to the scalp to soothe both dryness and oiliness, and you can even use diluted tea tree oil to help relieve minor ear aches.
+Once tea tree oil is diluted you can use to help treat pesky pimples faster, you can apply a few diluted drops to the scalp to soothe both dryness and oiliness, and you can even use diluted tea tree oil to relieve toothaches and ear aches.

 Diluted tea tree oil can also be used as a household cleaner and a couple drops of this oil can be added to freshen and disinfect a toothbrush.